-Growing up in a family of educators — from preschool teachers to college professors, I was drawn to education and coaching.
-Immediately following college I began my formal career as a High School Social Studies teacher and from there held various positions from varsity coach to Student Council advisor, from High School Athletic Director to Principal, and eventually to Superintendent.
-My bachelor’s degree is from Lawrence University and my master’s and Ph.D. are both from the University of Wisconsin-Madison in Educational Leadership and Policy Analysis with an emphasis in Human Resources.
+Growing up in a family of educators — from preschool teachers to college professors, Melissa was drawn to education and coaching.
+Immediately following college she began her formal career as a High School Social Studies teacher and from there held various positions from varsity coach to Student Council advisor, from High School Athletic Director to Principal, and eventually to Superintendent.
+Her bachelor’s degree is from Lawrence University and master’s and Ph.D. are both from the University of Wisconsin-Madison in Educational Leadership and Policy Analysis with an emphasis in Human Resources.
+She is now Director of Education at Plunkett Raysich Architects, LLP.

 When was your firm founded and how?